Japan Diamond Softball League

 The Japan Diamond Softball League (JD.League) is a Japanese women's softball league that consists of 16 teams (8 in the East Division and 8 in the West Division).
 The league is the premier women's softball league in the country.
 The league was formed in 2022 and is headquartered in Shinjuku, Tokyo.

 The JD.League is a member of the Japan Top League Alliance, which comprises the top-tier sports leagues in Japan.
-Nitori entered into the title partnership with the JD.League, and thus the league is officially called as Nitori JD.League.
+Nitori entered into the title partnership with the JD.League, and thus the league is officially called Nitori JD.League.

 History

 The first national women's softball league was founded in 1968, as the Japan Softball League.
-In 1994, the league's First Division expanded from 8 teams to 12 teams and adopted a postseason with the page playoff system.
-Since then, this season format was lasted until 2021, although there were minor changes.
+In 1994, the league's First Division expanded from 8 to 12 teams and adopted a postseason with the page playoff system.
+Since then, this season's format was lasted until 2021, although there were minor changes.

 In 2021, the league announced a new top-tier women's softball league is planned for 2022, the Japan Diamond Softball League (JD.League).
-All 12 teams from the First Division and 4 teams from the Second Division, i.e., 16 teams in total joined in the new league.
+All 12 teams from the First Division and four teams from the Second Division, i.e., 16 teams in total joined in the new league.
 The other remaining teams in the Second/Third Division and several fresh teams formed the reborn Japan Softball League.

 The opening game of the JD.League was held between Bic Camera Takasaki Bee Queen and Toyota Red Terriers on March 28, 2022.
-Meanwhile, the Japan Softball League is still existing as a de facto lower-tier league.
+Meanwhile, the Japan Softball League still exists as a de facto lower-tier league.

-Up until now, the league is an industrial league, where most of the teams are owned by major companies and many players are employees of their company.
+Until now, the league is an industrial league, where most of the teams are owned by major companies and many players are their companies' employees.
 A player who is signing a professional contract is only a small portion.